 PILLAR PROJECT: GREEN ACRES

-Since the average age of a farmer in Green Lake is 65 years old, we must invest in educating the next generation of farmers.
-As part of our scholarship program, we've sent farmers to grazing workshops to learn about practices that are good for the land and good for Green Lake.
+Scholarships: Since the average age of a farmer in Green Lake is 65 years old, we must invest in educating the next generation of farmers.
+As part of our Agricultural Stewards Scholarship program, we send farmers to workshops to learn about practices that are good for the land and good for Green Lake.

-Each year, we host a Conservation Field Day.
+Annual Event: Each year, we host a Land & Lake Family Field Day.
 This day helps display the economic and environmental impact of implementing best management practices.